reflex-dev/reflex-web/docs/tutorial/adding-state.md

 import openai

 import inspect
-from pcweb.pages.docs.state_overview import state_overview
-from pcweb.pages.docs.events.setters import setters from pcweb.pages.docs.events.yield_events import yield_events
+from pcweb.pages.docs import state from pcweb.pages.docs import events

-from pcweb.pages.docs.tutorial.final_app import ChatappState
+from pcweb.pages.docs.tutorial_utils import ChatappState from pcweb.pages.docs import tutorial_style as style

 # If it's in environment, no need to hardcode (openai SDK will pick it up)
 if "OPENAI_API_KEY" not in os.environ: